Updated Trash Schedule - Week of Jan. 20, 2020:

 Each year, the City of Titusville Water Resources Department produces an annual drinking water quality report (also known as a consumer confidence report or CCR).
 The purpose of the report is to inform our drinking water consumers about the quality of water we provided to them during the previous calendar year.

 Hard copies of the CCR are available upon request and can be mailed if requested.
 Please contact the Conservation Office at (321) 567-3865.
 Copies are also available in the lobby of the Mourning Dove Water Treatment Facility at 2836 Garden Street, Titusville, Florida.
-Links to the current CCR in both pdf format and htm format are located at the bottom of this page.
+Links to the current CCR in pdf format are located at the bottom of this page.
+Both a standard pdf and an ADA compliant pdf are available.
 As required by state regulations, the City of Titusville also posts its annual drinking water report, The Water We Drink,

 directly at the URL, www.titusville.com/ccr.